wechain/web/POSTING_GUIDELINES.md

 2-5.
 Games<br>
 2-6.
 Innovative Engineering/Design Products (It may cover non-tech products that have been invented based on high-level engineering/design approach to solve a major problem)

+If you are posting any conceptual product, it must be past the planning stage.
+It should have an official physical prototype announced.

 ## 3. Product Link
 We only accept these four product links (Your post will be delisted if you include other websites than those listed below):